 Xerox Engineering Research Fellows

-2018 Research Opportunities
+2019 Research Opportunities

 Archaeology, Technology and Historical Structures

-Specific objectives for summer 2017:
+Specific objectives for summer 2019:

 - Determine the structural response and the conditions for structural collapse for the Frigidarium of the Bath of Diocletian in Rome (298-305 AD) subjected to a horizontal acceleration.
 This is a gigantic vaulted structure built on unreinforced pozzolanic concrete on which we have already done extensive linear and nonlinear finite element modeling (FEM).
 We have also applied kinematic limit analysis based on the damaged configurations predicted by the nonlinear FEM models.
 Since 2010, the Xerox Fellowship has supported six students working on the static and dynamic analysis of Roman concrete vaults, leading to several journal and conference (national and international) publications.
-Xerox Fellows are welcome for summer 2017.
+Xerox Fellows are welcome for Summer 2019.

 - Determine the structural response and the conditions for seismic collapse for concrete vaulted structures built by the Maya in the Puuc region of Yucatan, Mexico (Late Classic, ~1,000 AD).
 Puuc architecture is characterized by the usage of excellent lime concrete with mechanical and physical properties similar to modern Portland concrete.
 Maya vaulted structures – ranging from relatively small halls inside temples or palaces to large gateway arches – are often incorrectly assumed to behave structurally as corbelled arches, held in equilibrium by superimposed projecting stone blocks.
 In reality, due to their inner solid concrete core, Maya vaults behave structurally like an elastic continuum, quite similar to Roman concrete vaults.
 We are beginning a project aiming at investigating the static and dynamic (seismic) response and failure mechanisms of typical Puuc vaults using FEM models and kinematic limit analysis.
-There are openings for undergraduate participation and Xerox Fellows are welcome in summer 2017.
+There are openings for undergraduate participation and Xerox Fellows are welcome in Summer 2019.

 Engineering undergraduates participating in these projects are trained in the application of fundamental modeling techniques widely used for research and product development in many areas of modern engineering: solid modeling reconstruction of complex geometries, 3D FEM linear and nonlinear analysis, kinematic limit analysis simulating 2D and 3D collapse mechanism.
 Students will be encouraged – and guided - to submit conference and journal papers based on their research results.
-Please contact Prof. Perucchio if you are interested in applying.
+Please contact Professor Perucchio if you are interested in applying.